barryclark/jekyll-now/_posts/2020-03-27-Payments-Intro-Part3.md

 Some currency pairs are more imbalanced than others.
 This is especially the case in the personal remittances market, where emigrants send money back home (e.g. from USD to Mexican Pesos).
-This is one of the reasons why, past a certain size, all remittance providers try to expand into the business payments market to balance their flows.
+This is one of the reasons why, past a certain size, all remittance providers try to expand into the business payments market: to balance their flows.
 Business and trade are in general more balanced.
 For example, countries with high emigration are usually net importers.
 So the money entering the country as remittances, leave it soon after to buy cars and electronics.